wikijm/deephunter/docs/tools_whois.rst

 Alternative
 ***********
-You may prefer to rely on the `python-whois` package, but be aware that it makes connections to `whois.iana.org` on port 43, which may be blocked in your environement.
+You may prefer to rely on the `python-whois` package, but be aware that it makes connections to `whois.iana.org` on port 43, which may be blocked in your environment.
 If you want to do so, you'll need to adapt the code though.